DataDog/documentation/content/en/synthetics/browser_tests/_index.md

 ### Snippets

-Use snippets when creating a new Synthetic Monitoring browser test to pre-populate your devices and regions.
+When setting up a new Synthetic Monitoring browser test, use snippets to automatically fill in your devices and regions, rather than selecting these options manually.
 The following snippets are available:

 **Large screen check**:
 Automatically perform your browser tests on a large screen across browsers.